One Water for America Policy Framework Big Idea 2

 Key Issue: Policy environment for land management solutions

-Many agricultural water policies that best management practices are deployed at the individual farm level, and it is difficult to scale them up to achieve lasting impacts on water quality.
+Many agricultural water policies that utilize best management practices are deployed at the individual farm level, and it is difficult to scale them up to achieve lasting impacts on water quality.
 Policies can incentivize the use of advanced technology for water quality optimization.

 Key Issue: Larger-scale conservation investments

-Another problem to address is the need for sustained funding for improvements that support water quality and other ecosystem service benefits, such as reduced downstream flooding, habitat improvement, and enhanced soil health on agricultural lands.
+Another problem to address is the need for sustained funding for improvements that support water quality and other ecosystem benefits, such as reduced downstream flooding, habitat improvement, and enhanced soil health on agricultural lands.